tnoetzel/mostly-static-boilerplate/readme.md

 ## Deployment to Now

-By default, the deployment script uses Zeit/Now.
+By default, the deployment script deploys to Zeit/Now.

 To add a custom domain to your deployment, follow the instructions here: https://zeit.co/docs/v2/domains-and-aliases/adding-a-domain/

 Update your `now.json` file with your project name and domain(s).

-Then deploy by running: `npm run deploy`
+Then deploy by running: `npm run deploy-staging`.
+This will deploy your dist folder to a new hash under the project.
+Check the url that the CLI outputs and make sure everything looks good.

+If you're ready to deploy to production, you can use `npm run deploy-production`

 ## Setup